What is Vendor Management?

 Pricing structure

-How usage is measured (users, devices, processors, consumption)
+How usage is measured (users, devices, processors, consumption units)

 Renewal terms